Santa Rosa, Laguna

 It is the second largest local government unit in Laguna after Calamba.
 Located 40 km south of Manila, it was rapidly developed into an urban area as a result of the growing congestion and conurbation of the Manila Metropolitan area.
 It is also the richest city in Luzon outside of Metro Manila in terms of annual income, which was recorded to be as of 2022.

-Santa Rosa is derived from Spanish for Saint Rose of Lima, its patron saint to whom it is consecrated to.
+Santa Rosa's name is derived from Saint Rose of Lima, its patron saint.
 The town was initially known for the Coca-Cola, RC Cola, and Toyota manufacturing plants in its industrial estates.
 It later became popular as the site of the Enchanted Kingdom theme park and several housing and commercial developments.

 History

 In 1571, Spanish conquistador Juan de Salcedo, the grandson of Miguel López de Legazpi, founded the town of Biñan which was annexed as a barrio to Tabuco (now Cabuyao) while exploring the region of Laguna de Bay.

 In 1688, Biñan, together with Barrio Bukol, separated from Cabuyao.
 After a series of renaming and separating barrios to become independent towns, Barrio Bukol was politically emancipated as the municipality of Santa Rosa, founded on January 18, 1792.

 During the revolutionary period in 1898, the town was instrumental in the proclamation of Philippine independence from Spain when the country signed the Act of Independence on June 12, 1898.
 Later on, the town's local revolutionaries fought alongside the forces of Pío del Pilar during the Philippine–American War.

 The present-day Gusaling Museo served as the municipal hall of Santa Rosa from 1828 to 1954.

 On February 5, 1945, the town was abandoned by Japanese soldiers when the local guerrilla resistance movement, with support from the American and Filipino military contingent, entered the town.

 During the postwar era up until the 1970s, the townspeople primarily depended on basic agriculture and family-owned enterprises for their livelihood.
 The influence of industrialization grew in the 1980s with the entry of local and foreign investors who were responsible for the fast-paced economic and social transformation of the town and the province.